Gabelbombe/paper-secmonkey/README.md

-# SecOps with Netflix's Security Monkey
+# Automated Monitoring for Security Misconfigurations with Security Monkey

 ![Netlfix Ape Guy](assets/security_monkey.jpg)

 If you are working on cloud technologies and specifically cloud security, the first few questions you would get should be around security, data safety, cost effectiveness etc. Additionally, companies in the FinTech and Healthcare sectors may be concerned about how secure cloud technologies can be for them.

 Based on my considerable experience and battle scars, I would recommend looking at Security Monkey which was open sourced in 6/30/2014.

 ### So, What is Security Monkey?